 The day after the accident I scrambled up to check out the anchors.
 The old ½-inch eyebolt that the climber had rappelled from had broken cleanly at its juncture with the rock surface.
 A close inspection of the bolt indicated that the break was caused by the stress of rappelling and the single anchor being loaded with the weight of the 230-pound climber.
 The eyewitness could not remember if the climber had been bouncing on the rope, which would have further compounded the load on the anchor.

 The bolt failed, however, not because it was simply old but because of cracks caused by metal fatigue.
 The bolt, which stuck out from the rock about five inches, had been severely bent over from repeated use as a top-rope anchor.
 The stress of repeated uses over many years as well as the deformation of the bolt had caused cracks to develop in the bolt.
 A close inspection of the remaining bolt still in the sandstone revealed rust in the main crack in the bolt, which was worn through about half of the bolt.
 This bolt was an accident waiting to happen if it was used by itself.

 The cause of this accident then is twofold—that of equipment failure but more importantly, that of human error.
 The inexperienced climber implicitly trusted the fixed gear in the rock, rather than doing what every experienced climber does—considering every piece of fixed equipment as suspect.
 The experienced climber never ever trusts his life to a single anchor or a single piece of climbing equipment.
 Redundancy, that is having two or more anchors, is a key ingredient to having a safe climb and to come home in one piece at the end of the day.

 - Always create and use redundant anchor systems.

-- Never trust or rely on fixed gear to keep safe and stay alive.
+- Never trust or rely on fixed gear like a piton to keep safe and stay alive.